aaronpeikert/repro-workshop/README.md

 installed.
 Docker is supported on online cloud services, e.g. GitHub Actions, which are used to “proof” reproducibility to the public.
-In short, after the workshop, researchers can work reproducibly and hence be confident in their results. *Note: Attending the workshop leans heavily on concepts put forward in the talk with the same title*
+In short, after the workshop, researchers can work reproducibly and hence be confident in their results. *Note: The workshop teaches the practical side of theoretical concepts put forward in the talk with the same title.*